Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 * [WireGuard: Secure Network Tunnel integration on Linux Kernel (advanced)](https://lkml.org/lkml/2019/3/22/95)
 * [Counterargument to Deprecate Short Tags RFC V2 in PHP](https://wiki.php.net/rfc/counterargument/deprecate_php_short_tags)

 Just as note [Linus Torvalds was interviewed about how he managed the Linux project from home with mailing lists](https://www.zdnet.com/article/pet-the-cat-own-the-bathrobe-linus-torvalds-on-working-from-home/).
-Basically be short but check few times before to send what you saying and be clear.
+Basically be short but check few times (before to send it) what you saying and be clear.

 #### Chat